FAA ends ground stop for arriving flights in Fort Fort Lauderdale, Miami

 Travelers were advised to check the status of their flights for delays.

 Palm Beach International was not under a ground stop.
-After 8 p.m., there was one flight depaertue delay and three arrival delays.
+After 8 p.m., there was one flight departue delay and three arrival delays.

 Scripps Only Content 2023